jcassee/docker-nginx-sslterm/README.md

     * **certificate_key**: The private key to the SSL certificate, in PEM format.

-* **proxies**: Website proxies:
+* **servers**: Proxied servers:
+    * **name**: The backend server (container) name.
     * **domain / domains**: The canonical domain name(s).
 The latter value overrides the former.
     * **alias / aliases**: Domain alias(es) that will be redirected to the (first) canonical domain.
 The latter value overrides the former.

+* **proxies / proxy**: Optional downstream proxies that use the PROXY protocol.
+                       The latter value overrides the former.
+(This enables the `proxy_protocol` option on all servers, which means you cannot use plain HTTP(S) anymore.)

-Because the container uses structured template variables that cannot be expressed in environment variables you need to use a YAML file.
+Because the container uses structured template variables that cannot be expressed in environment variables you need to use a variables file, as shown in the usage example.

+Alternatively, you can use a certificate and key from the host system using volumes.
+You will need to mount the following files:

+* **certificate**: /templates/etc/nginx/ssl_certificate.pem
+* **certificate_key**: /templates/etc/nginx/ssl_certificate_key.pem